 6Adjust the mouse pointer speed.
 Use the drop-down menu below “Select a pointer speed” to select how fast you want your mouse pointer to move.
 Click and drag the slider to the left to make it move slower.
 Click and drag it to the right to make it move faster.
 You should see your most speed update in real-time.

 7Check or uncheck “Enhanced pointer precision.”
 Enhanced pointer precision automatically adjusts your mouse pointer’s speed depending on how fast you move your mouse.
 This feature is enabled by default.
 Click the checkbox next to “Enhanced pointer precision” to disable this feature.When enhanced pointer precision is enabled, your mouse pointer will move further when you move your mouse faster.
 When enhanced pointer precision is disabled, your mouse pointer will move the same distance regardless how how fast you move your mouse.Enhanced pointer precision can be helpful or unhelpful depending on your situation.
 If you are using a $5 mouse that doesn’t have a very good sensor, enhanced pointer precision may be helpful.
-However, if you are using your mouse for gaming, enhanced pointer precision may be a liability because it can mess with your muscle .[2]XResearch source
+However, if you are using your mouse for gaming, enhanced pointer precision may be a liability because it can mess with your muscle memory.[2]XResearch source

 8Click the Wheel tab.
 It’s the fourth tab at the top of the Mouse Properties window.
 This menu allows you to adjust the mouse wheel settings.